Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Experiments

 As discussed in Sec.~\ref{sec:deterministic_reasoning}, a \modelname can make deterministic predictions at test time to improve human understanding of the decision making process.
 Table~\ref{tab:deterministic} shows that selecting the leaf with the highest path probability leads to nearly the same prediction accuracy as soft routing, since the fidelity (\ie fraction of test images for which the soft and hard strategy make the same classification~\cite{guidotti2018survey}) is practically 1.
 The greedy strategy performs slightly worse but its fidelity is still close to 1.
 Results are similar for other datasets and tree heights (Suppl.).
 Our experiments therefore show that a \modelname can be safely converted to a deterministic tree, such that a prediction can be explained by presenting one path in the tree.
 Compared to ProtoPNet~\cite{NIPS2019_protopnet}, where a user is required to analyse 2000 prototypes to understand a single prediction for CUB, our deterministic \modelname ($h$=9) reduces the number of decisions to follow to 9 prototypes at maximum.
 When using a more accurate ensemble of 5 deterministic \modelnames, a maximum of only 45 prototypes needs to be analysed, resulting in much smaller local explanations than ProtoPNet.

-\textbf{Visualizations and Discussion.} Figure~\ref{fig:prototree_snippet} shows a snippet of a \modelname trained on CUB (more in Supplementary), and Figure~\ref{fig:prototree_local_explanation} shows a local explanation containing the full path along the tree when using a greedy classification strategy.
+\textbf{Visualizations and Discussion.} Figure~\ref{fig:prototree_snippet} shows a snippet of a \modelname trained on CUB (more in Suppl.), and Figure~\ref{fig:prototree_local_explanation} shows a local explanation containing the full path along the tree with a greedy classification strategy.
 From analysing various \modelnames, we conclude that prototypes are in general perceptually relevant, and successfully cluster similar-looking classes.
 Similar to ProtoPNet~\cite{NIPS2019_protopnet}, some prototypes seem to focus on background.
 This is not necessarily an error in our visualization but shows that a \modelname can reveal learned biases.
-For example, Fig.~\ref{fig:prototree_snippet} (top right) shows a green leaf to distinguish between a Gray Catbird and a Black Tern, because the latter is in the training set usually surrounded by sky or water.
-Further research could investigate to what extent undesired prototypes (\eg background) can be `fixed' by replacing them with a manually selected patch, in order to create a model that is completely ``right for the right reasons''~\cite{ross2017right}.
+For example, Fig.~\ref{fig:prototree_snippet} (top right) shows a green leaf to distinguish between a Gray Catbird and a Black Tern, because the latter is in the training data usually surrounded by sky or water.
+Further research could investigate to what extent undesired prototypes can be `fixed' with a human-in-the-loop that replaces them with a manually selected patch, in order to create a model that is completely ``right for the right reasons''~\cite{ross2017right}.
 Furthermore, we found that human's perceptual similarity could differ from similarity assigned by the model, since it is not always clear why the model considered an image highly similar to a prototype.
-The visualized prototypes could therefore be further explained by indicating whether \eg color or shape was most important, as presented by~\cite{nauta2020looks}.
-Especially prototypes closer to the root of the tree are sometimes not as clear and semantically meaningful as prototypes closer to leaves.
+The visualized prototypes could therefore be further explained by indicating whether \eg color or shape was most important, as presented by~\cite{nauta2020looks}, or by showing a cluster of patches.
+Especially prototypes close to the root of the tree are sometimes not as clear and semantically meaningful as prototypes closer to leaves.
 This is probably due to the binary tree structure that requires a patch from a training image to split the data into two subsets.
-To mitigate this issue, a natural progression of this work would be to investigate non-binary trees, with multiple prototypes per node.
+A natural progression of this work would therefore be to investigate non-binary trees, with multiple prototypes per node.